HtmlUnit/htmlunit/SECURITY.md

 ## Reporting Potential Security Issues

-If you have encountered a potential security vulnerability in this project, please report it to us at rbri@rbri.de(mailto:rbri@rbri.de).
+If you have discovered a potential  security vulnerability in this project, please report it privately.
+**Do not disclose it as a public issue.**
+This gives us time to work with you to fix the issue before public exposure, reducing the chance that the exploit will be used before a patch is released.

+Please disclose it at our [security advisory](https://github.com/HtmlUnit/htmlunit/security/advisories/new).

+This project is maintained by a team of volunteers on a reasonable-effort basis.
+As such, vulnerabilities will be disclosed in a best effort base.

 We will work with you to verify the vulnerability and fix it.

-When reporting issues, please provide the following information:

- * A description indicating how to reproduce the issue
- * A summary of the security vulnerability and impact

-We request that you contact us via the email address above and give the project contributors a chance to resolve the vulnerability and issue a new release prior to any public exposure; this helps protect the project's users, and provides them with a chance to upgrade and/or update in order to protect their applications.

 ## Policy